gokaybalc/Projects/README.md

 # Projects
-This is my personal repository to upload basic codes that I wrote
+This is a program that finds n'th of any non-negative number.